Philxy/Cloth-Simulation/README.md

-Basic real-time cloth simulation using Verlet integration.
+Basic real-time interactive cloth simulation using Verlet integration.

 Visualized with the SFML graphics library.